testacoutn/releases-test/README.md

 ```
 KidozManager.setKidozPublisherId(<publisherId>)
 KidozManager.setKidozPublisherToken(<publisherToken>)

+Or set a Custom Events Parameter:

+ For Banner:
+ {"AppID":"publisherId", "Token":"publisherToken"}

+ For Interstitial:
+ {"AppID":"publisherId", "Token":"publisherToken"}

+ For Rewarded Video:
+ {"AppID":"publisherId", "Token":"publisherToken"}

 ```
 3.5.
 If you want to connect directly with the Kidoz reward events use the following:
 ```